No yeast, no problem! With only a couple of ingredients, you can make these super easy flavourful Air Fryer Bagels at home!

 What You’ll Need To Make Bagels in the Air Fryer

-- flour – I used plain all purple bleached white flour. nothing fancy.
+- flour — I used plain all purple bleached white flour.
+Nothing fancy.
+I haven’t tried this with other flours unfortunately.

 How to Make Bagels in the Air Fryer